Patternslib/pat-tiptap/README.md

 #### Adding a toolbar

-Configure the options ``toolbar-external`` with a CSS selector pointing to toolbar container:
+Configure the options ``toolbar-external`` with a CSS selector pointing to the toolbar container:

     <div id="tiptap-external-toolbar">
       <button type="button" class="button-bold">Bold</button>